open-kbs/openkbs/README.md

 ## Get Started

-### Creating Your First AI Agent with React and Node.js
+### Creating Your First AI Agent

-Follow these steps to create and deploy your first KB application.
+Follow these steps to create and deploy your first OpenKBS app using React and Node.js

 #### Step 1: Install the OpenKBS CLI